The fashion world mourns André Leon Talley: ‘No one was grander and more soulful than you were’

 “Mr. Talley was the larger-than-life, longtime creative director at Vogue during its rise to dominance as the world’s fashion bible,” the post reads.
 “Over the past five decades as an international icon was a close confidant of Yves Saint Laurent, Karl Lagerfeld, Paloma Picasso, Diane von Furstenberg, Bethann Hardison, Manolo Blahnik and he had a penchant for discovering, nurturing and celebrating young designers.”

-Talley had a series health struggles, but no details surrounding the cause of death were immediately available as of early Wednesday.
+Talley had a series of health struggles, but no details surrounding the cause of death were immediately available as of early Wednesday.
 He died at a hospital in White Plains, N.Y., according to TMZ, the first to report his death.

 Talley was best known as the first Black man to be creative director for Vogue from 1988 to 1995 and then again from 1998 to 2013.
 He was described by the New Yorker in 1994 as “The Only One,” in reference to how rare it was for a Black man to be atop the fashion industry.
 He was recently introduced to newer generations of fans as a judge on “America’s Next Top Model.”